 Each TLS event will have its own Zoom registration.
 If you wish to attend all events, please register for each lecture individually.

 How do monuments structure encounters between present viewers and past events?
 How do they emplace narratives and assert that they truthfully mark a correspondence between story and space?
 Twelfth-century patrons and masons were confronted with these questions in the aftermath of the First Crusade, when the topography of the “Holy Land” was refashioned to accord with medieval Christian imaginations of the sacred past.
-At the Church of the Holy Sepulcher, new architecture, images, and inscriptions were positioned around older fragments to reinterpret the physical and theological foundations of the faith.
-At the Church at Abu Ghosh, natural springs and surrounding facilities were channeled to divert pilgrims towards new sacred sites.
-This presentation uses the two monuments and contemporary descriptions to analyze how medieval shrines constructed and confirmed their authenticity.
+This presentation analyzes medieval strategies and motivations for moving the biblical site of Emmaus to a new location and monument.
+By manipulating natural features, restructuring preexisting architecture, and constructing a new church, builders created a stage for the fulfillment of pilgrims’ desires.

 Attendance at SOF/Heyman events will follow Columbia-issued guidelines as they continue to develop.
 Given the current recommendations, we plan to allow in-person attendance for COLUMBIA AFFILIATES who have conformed with the on-campus guidelines.
 For everyone else, we're planning to livestream this event, allowing for virtual attendance.